avneetsingh/ecommerce-recommender/readme.md

 To run the Programs.

- -> then type in terminal
+ Install Python 2.7

-python comparision_of_products.py
+ Run comparision_of_products.py